Erickrus/camel_ai_browser_use/README.md

 ## 1. Browser Use Toolkit (`browser_use_toolkit.py`)
-`(browser_use_toolkit.py)` is a standard CamelAI toolkit implementation.
-It shall be installed in CamelAI agent projects
+`browser_use_toolkit.py` is a standard CamelAI toolkit implementation.
+It shall be installed in CamelAI agent projects.

 ## 2. Browser Use Service (`browser_use_service.py`)
 The Browser Use service is the backend component responsible for executing the actual web automation tasks.